leostera/caramel/README.md

 ## Feature Highlights

+* A familiar, modern syntax, to get up and running quickly
-* Excellent type inference, so you never need to annotate your code
+* Fast and sound type inference, so you never need to annotate your code
-* Zero-cost type-safe interop with most existing Erlang and Elixir code
+* Zero-cost interop for Erlang and Elixir code
-* Has a reviewed standard library included
-* Supports sources in OCaml (and soon Reason syntax too)
-* Ships a single executable (`caramel`)
-* Has a built-in formatter (`caramel fmt`)
+* Zero-cost abstractions through a modern macro system

 ## Install